junxit/us-congress-bills-112/metadata.md

 - 2011-12-06 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 303 - 116 (Roll no. 891). (text: CR H8161)
 - 2011-12-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 303 - 116 (Roll no. 891).(text: CR H8161)
 - 2011-12-07 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.
+- 2012-01-31 — Committee on the Judiciary Senate Subcommittee on Privacy, Technology and the Law.
+Hearings held.
+With printed Hearing: S.Hrg.
+112-869.
+- 2012-11-29 — Committee on the Judiciary.
+Ordered to be reported with amendments favorably.
+- 2012-11-29 — Committee on the Judiciary.
+Reported by Senator Leahy with an amendment in the nature of a substitute and an amendment to the title.
+Without written report.
+- 2012-11-29 — Committee on the Judiciary.
+Reported by Senator Leahy with an amendment in the nature of a substitute and an amendment to the title.
+Without written report.
+- 2012-11-29 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 556.